 A Mass of Christian Burial will be celebrated at 10 a.m.
 Friday, January 16 at St. Anne Church of Good Shepherd Parish in Berlin.
 Burial will be at Mt.
 Calvary Cemetery in Berlin.

-Arrangements are under the care of Fleury-Patry Funeral Home, 72 High Street, Berlin, NH 03570.
+Arrangements are under the care of Fleury-Patry Funeral Home, 72 High Street, Berlin.

-A Mass of Christian Burial was celebrated for Marie Dupuis, of Berlin, on Tuesday, December 2, 2014 at St Anne Church of Good Shepherd Parish with Father Kyle Stanton as Celebrant.
-The Cantor was Denise Doucette accompanied by Monique Lavertu as organist.
-The Altar Servers were Annie Pelletier and John Frechette.
+A Mass of Christian Burial was celebrated for Ruth Packer, of Berlin, on Friday, January 9, 2014 at St Anne Church of Good Shepherd Parish with Father Andrew Nelson as Celebrant.
+The Cantor was Emile Stiles accompanied by Susan Ramsey as organist.
+The Altar Servers were Helene and Ray Francoeur.

 The service was well attended by family and friends from near and far.

 Arrangements were under the care of Fleury-Patry Funeral Home, Berlin.

 Last Updated on Wednesday, 14 January 2015 21:50

 Claire E. Sevigny, 71 of Arlington St. passed away Tuesday, January 13, 2015 surrounded by her family at home, after a long battle with cancer.
 She was born in Berlin April 7, 1943 daughter of late Alfred and Valeda (Morrissette) Lacasse.
 Prior to her retirement she was employed at GAMM as a stitcher.

 Claire's family was the most important thing in her life.
 She loved nothing more than doing things for them or spending time with them at the beach, camping, and just being in her yard with all of them there for cookouts and sledding.
 She also loved going to Bingo and spending time with her sisters.